burnnat/hymns-of-the-faith/content/session-01/overview.md

 ---
 title: This We Believe
-tagline: A closer look at the perspectives on core Christian beliefs offered by hymns.
+tagline: Gain new perspectives on core Christian beliefs through the study of hymns.
 ---